 The clean and disinfected medical devices are visually checked for cleanliness afterwards.
 Subsequently, maintenance or oiling of the medical devices is carried out if necessary.
 In the next step, the medical devices are packaged and finally sterilized.

 For the German market, the disinfection performance is tested with the standard test germ E. faecium.
 Acceptance criterion for a successful disinfection is the reduction of germs by 5 log levels.

-Thermal processing processes (thermal disinfection and steam sterilization) must be checked thermoelectrically, if measuring at the critical points of the medical device is possible.
+Thermal processes (thermal disinfection and steam sterilization) must be checked thermoelectrically, if measuring at the critical points of the medical device is possible.

 The microbiological test shows that the disinfection and sterilization time and temperature on the medical device was sufficient to kill the test germs.

 AT A GLANCE

 - VALIDATION OF THE PROCESSING OF MEDICAL DEVICES FOR MANUFACTURERS

 We validate manual and machine cleaning and disinfection processes for you and, if required for your medical device, of course also steam sterilization according to current norms and standards.

 - STANDARD AND PRACTICAL PROCESSING INSTRUCTIONS